SquadcastHub/squadcasthub.github.io/pages/mydoc/de-deuplication_rules.md

 ![](images/de-duplication_5.png)

-(c) Write your custom De-duplication Rule expression.
+(c) Write your custom Deduplication Rule expression.
 Below are some examples to help you get started:

 ### Supported Rules